SAP/spartacus-docs/_pages/telco/premise-validation.md

 Cart components are updated to accommodate display and selection of purchase flow data and actions such as:

 -   Displays additional information stored on cart items:
-    -   Contract start date
-    -   Old supplier name
-    -   Installation address
+    -   Installation Address
     -   Meter ID
--   Option for customers to select within desired actions:
+    -   Desired Contract start date
+    -   Previous Service Provider
+-   Additional customer indicators:
-    -   Moving in: This is the default purchase option of any of the commodity items in the cart.
+    -   Moving In - Default purchase option for this type of commodity product offering in the cart
-    -   Switch supplier: Selection of switch supplier option displays an input field where customers can provide the old supplier name.
+    -   Switch supplier - Selection of switch supplier option displays an additional text input field for customers to enter name of the supplier they are switching from
--   Updates premise details for a cart item: Installation address and meter ID can be updated for each cart item directly from shopping cart.
-Once the customer opts in for updating them, the new premise details are first validated and then updated for the cart item.
+-   Update of premise details for a cart item: Premise details include installation address and meter Id.
+This information can be updated for each cart item directly from the shopping cart.
+If the customer decides to update this information, the new premise details will be validated first and then updated for the cart item.

 ## Further Reading